 If you have ever wondered how to become a doctor in the army, especially after the 12th, this article provides a step-by-step guide.
 Here, we will discuss everything you need to know about a career in the military as a doctor in detail.
-From eligibility, important army doctor entrance exams, promotions and potential salary range, we will cover it all.
+From eligibility, important army doctor exams, promotions and potential salary range, we will cover it all.
 Let's begin.

 Retirement benefits